 You’re primed and ready to execute based on these trading strategies, right?
-Well, don’t fire up your trading account just yet.
+Don’t fire up your trading account just yet.
 I want to share a few key tips that can help you become a better trader from the very beginning.

 Your entry point matters more than you think.

-If you get in too late, you limit your profits, and if you enter too soon, you could accidentally influence the price action or fail to see a catalyst that might move the price against you.
+If you get in too late, you can limit your profits.
+And if you enter too soon, you could influence the price action or fail to see a catalyst that might move the price against you.

 Your entry point should maximize your opportunity to profit.
-The best trading strategies use historical data to make decisions about present-time stock trends.
-When you identify a trend, you can ride it as far as you’re comfortable, then exit the trade with your profits.
+I think the best trading strategies use historical data.
+That can help you make decisions about current stock trends.
+When you identify a trend, you can ride it as far as you’re comfortable, then exit the trade.

-You can also pre-decide entry points based on your predictions.
-Maybe you like a stock, and you think it’ll go up in price at some point, but you’re not willing to pay the current ask price.
-Consequently, you decide the point at which you’ll place an order, such as when the ask price drops to a specific number.
+Maybe you like a stock and think it’ll go up in price at some point, but you’re not willing to pay the current ask price.
+So you decide the point where you’ll place an order, such as when the ask drops to a specific number.

 Penny stocks are highly volatile and subject to extreme changes.
 If the price action starts moving against me, I get out right away.

-That’s why liquidity matters so much to my trading strategies.
-If a company is too illiquid, I can’t exit a losing position.
+That’s why liquidity matters so much for my trading strategies.
+If a company’s too illiquid, I can’t exit easily.
 It’s extremely difficult to watch a stock price plummet while you’re holding shares and have no way to dump the stock.

-Based on my trading strategies, I never make assumptions.
+I never make assumptions.
 If a stock’s price begins to fall, I assume it’ll keep falling.
-Maybe I’m wrong, but at least I don’t subject myself to even further losses.
+Sometimes I exit too early.
+I’m OK with that.

 When I got started in the stock market, we lived in a different world.
-There was no premarket trading, for instance, and the internet didn’t abound with information on pennystocking, day trading, or other investment strategies.
+There was no premarket trading, for instance.
+The internet didn’t abound with information on trading penny stocks, day trading, or market education.

 I had to learn the hard way — sometimes paying for mistakes with lots of money.

 You don’t have to take that route.
 There’s tons of information out there to help you navigate the stock market and develop your own trading strategies.
 In some ways, I envy you.
-I’ve become a teacher and mentor so I can help the next generation of traders profit more reliably.
+I became a teacher and mentor so I can help the next generation of traders.

-If you’re interested in learning from people — me as well as my top students — consider joining my Trading Challenge.
-It’s the ultimate way to communicate with other investors, get tips, share your plays, and learn from others’ successes and failures.
+If you’re interested in learning from me and my top students — consider joining my Trading Challenge.
+It’s the ultimate way to communicate with other traders, get tips, focus on your education, and learn from others’ successes and failures.

-When you go it alone, you risk making small but critical mistakes that deplete your profits.
+When you go at it alone, you risk making critical mistakes.